 Authorised Activities

-Subject to these Special Conditions the Permit holder may undertake the Activities listed in Schedule 1 on the Land.
+Subject to these General Conditions the Permit holder may undertake the Activities listed in Schedule 1 on the Land.

-The Permit holder will undertake all Activities in accordance with the Fast-track approvals application lodged by the Permit holder, this Access Arrangement approved by the Ministers, and an Authority to Enter and Operate issued by the Manager in accordance with Condition 9.
-In the event of inconsistency, the Access Arrangement and Authority to Enter and Operate shall prevail over the application.
+The Permit holder will undertake all Activities in accordance with the Fast-track approvals application lodged by the Permit holder and this Access Arrangement approved by the Ministers, and in the event of inconsistency, the Access Arrangement and Authority to Enter and Operate shall prevail over the application.

 Exclusions Conditions